TebbaaX/CTFs/README.md

 # CTFs
-bunch of CTF Writeups and maybe resources and Papers
+Bunch of CTFs i played Writeups and maybe Resources and Papers (CTFs, HTB, THM...)